-CubeAPM is the best VMware Aria Operations for Applications alternative, offering a truly modern, developer-first observability platform.
-It delivers native OTEL support, full MELT coverage (metrics, events, logs, and traces), self-hosting, and a Smart Sampling engine that reduces data volume by 70% without losing high-value signals.
+CubeAPM is the best VMware Aria Operations for Applications alternative, offering a cost-efficient and easy-to-deploy and use platform.
+This modern, developer-first observability platform delivers native OTEL support, full MELT coverage (metrics, events, logs, and traces), and a Smart Sampling engine that reduces data volume by 50% without losing high-value signals.

-In this article, we’re going to cover the 7 best VMware Aria Operations for Applications alternatives, based on OTEL support, MELT completeness, pricing transparency, deployment flexibility, and real-world user feedback.
+In this article, we’ll cover the top best VMware Aria Operations for Applications alternatives, based on pricing, features, deployment, user feedback, and more.

 - CubeAPM